What Is Credit note: Meaning, Format, Uses, Benefits, Process

 Guide to a Credit note under GST

 A GST-registered supplier of goods or services must issue a tax invoice.
-However, suppose circumstances arise during the business that result in a taxable supply value reduction.
+However, suppose circumstances arise during the business that results in a taxable supply value reduction.
 The supplier must then issue a credit note, credit memo, credit memorandum, or credit invoice.

 What is a credit note?